1937 tour of Germany by the Duke and Duchess of Windsor: Later events

 The Windsors returned to Paris on 24 October, with a fortnight to prepare for the tour of the United States.
 The week after the Windsors left Munich, the Nazis executed two KPD organisers and labour leaders: Adolf Rembte and Robert Stamm.
 They were widely admired in the American labour movement for their trade union and anti-Nazi activity; their deaths swung popular opinion against the Duke and the Duchess.
-Labour unions campaigned against the tour, particularly in the Duchess's hometown of Baltimore.
+Labour unions campaigned against the tour, particularly in the Duchess's hometown of Baltimore, Maryland.
 Unions said that they would not support the Windsors' visit and called them either "emissaries of a dictatorship or uninformed sentimentalists".

 Bedaux, who, Vincent suggests, intended to use the Duke to regain possession of his confiscated German business, was irreparably damaged by the fallout from the Windsors' tour.
 In 1938, his German businesses were confiscated by the Nazis permanently.
-His reputation also suffered in America, where his operations were forcibly taken over by a US-based subordinate.
-The Duke's public connection to Bedaux, combined with the bad publicity, persuaded Windsor to cancel the tour.
+His reputation also suffered in America, where his operations were forcibly taken over by a U.S.-based subordinate.
+The Duke's public connection to Bedaux, combined with the bad publicity, persuaded Edward to cancel the tour.
 The New York Times reported on 23 October that in its view, the German tour, "demonstrated adequately that the Abdication did rob Germany of a firm friend, if not indeed a devoted admirer, on the British throne.
 He has lent himself, perhaps unconsciously, but easily to National Socialist propaganda."
 Another correspondent wrote that "the poor fellow must have very little discretion and must be very badly advised.
 His going to Germany and hobnobbing with Hitler and Ley just before visiting America was enough to enrage every liberal organization in the country."

 The American trip had been intended to demonstrate the Duke's leadership qualities, and its cancellation was sufficiently traumatic to induce him to retire temporarily from public life.
-US President Franklin Roosevelt wrote a conciliatory letter to the Windsors that expressed hope that the tour would eventually go ahead.
+U.S. President Franklin D. Roosevelt wrote a conciliatory letter to the Windsors that expressed hope that the tour would eventually go ahead.
 After the outbreak of the Second World War in 1939, says Bloch, the British government removed the Windsors from Europe for the war's duration.
 The Duke was appointed governor of the Bahamas.
 Churchill wrote to Roosevelt in July 1940:

 The Duchess called the Bahamas "the St Helena of the 1940s" for them.